 When we hopped in, we tapped our Octopus card and put our luggage to the luggage area.
 We sat on the upper deck to enjoy the scenery.
-I did not worry of skipping our destination because there is an announcement system in English and Chinese located on the upper rear part of the bus where everyone can hear and see an upcoming bus stop being announced by the speaker.
+I did not worry about skipping our destination because there is an announcement system in English and Chinese located on the upper rear part of the bus where everyone can hear and see an upcoming bus stop being announced by the speaker.

 The buses run from 6:00 am till midnight with a frequency of ten to twenty minutes.
 The return route will start from 5:30 am to 11:00 pm.

-Our travel time to Tsim Sha Tsui was forty five minutes only.
+Our travel time to Tsim Sha Tsui was forty-five minutes only.
 We were on 14th Stop which was the Middle Road, Nathan Road.

 Shanghai Hostel in Chung King Mansion

-I was already told about the crowded situation of the ground floor of Chung King Mansions and I relayed it to my office mates prior my booking.
+I was already told about the crowded situation of the ground floor of Chung King Mansions and I relayed it to my office mates prior to my booking.
 They did not object where to stay for they are sure, we can handle every situation, may it be good or not.
 Our hostel is located in Block E, 5th Floor in Chung King Mansions.
 From where the bus stopped, we veered to the left and crossed the street.
 Chung King Mansions was easy to find.